 The algorithm tests each video with a small initial audience (typically 200-500 views).
 If engagement signals are positive, it pushes to larger audiences.
 This cascades upward until engagement drops or the content exhausts relevant audiences.

-Primary Signals for Music
+What Are the Primary Signals for Music?

 | Signal | Weight | What It Measures |